Déjà Disparu

 003

-As cultural theorist Ackbar Abbas puts it, ‘The city is not so much a place as a space of transit.’³ The title of this series—Déjà Disparu—borrows from his phrase describing a condition where presence is already lost.
-‘What is new and unique about the situation is always already gone,’ he writes, ‘and we are left holding a handful of clichés, or a cluster of memories of what has never been.’⁴ In this city of overlapping presents, disappearance is a condition of arrival.
+I’ve been thinking about what Ackbar Abbas once wrote—Hong Kong not as a place, but a space of transit.
+Something’s always slipping away here, even as it arrives.
+The title of this series—Déjà Disparu—comes from his phrase for a condition where presence is already lost.
+‘What is new and unique about the situation is always already gone,’ he writes, ‘and we are left holding a handful of clichés, or a cluster of memories of what has never been.’³ In this city of overlapping presents, disappearance is a condition of arrival.

 Photographs, too, are not fixed transmissions.
-Ariella Azoulay reminds us that ‘no one is the sole signatory to the event of photography.’⁵ Each image is an encounter, layered with memory, context, and reception, all of which shift over time—like cities, like light, like us.
+Ariella Azoulay reminds us that ‘no one is the sole signatory to the event of photography.’⁴ Each image is an encounter, layered with memory, context, and reception, all of which shift over time—like cities, like light, like us.

 I began this series during the pandemic.
-The shadows that dominate these images felt appropriate then, and they’ve remained—latencies where presence and disappearance blur.
+The shadows that fill these images felt appropriate then, and they’ve remained—latencies where presence and disappearance blur.
 What once felt raw now feels refracted, layered with new meaning and a sense of distance.
 A photograph, like memory, is never finished.

 004